 Dealing with Disparate Impact

-If a company is accused of disparate impact, the next steps are as follows:
+If a company is accused of disparate impact, these are the next steps:

 First, the affected employee(s) must prove that a specific practice is causing an adverse impact on a group of protected individuals.

 Second, the employer must demonstrate that the practice is a “business necessity” or job-related.

 Third, if the employer fails to justify their behavior, the employee wins.
 If the employer succeeds, the claimant must either:

 - Identify a practice that would’ve met the business need without causing as much harm

 Almost every methodology will produce some disparate impact so it’s more important to gauge the significance of the disparity.
 This is difficult to do because there is no single threshold to meet.

 Instead, disparate impact is measured using a mix of anecdotal evidence and statistical analysis.
 Many experts use the 80% Rule (also called the 4/5ths Rule or, formally, the Pareto Principle) to determine whether or not an employer’s practices have an adverse impact on a minority group.

 Imagine there are 150 candidates applying for a job opening.
 Ethnically, 82 belong to the majority group and 68 are a minority.
 Eight from the majority group are hired (9.7 per cent hire rate), and only three from the minority are hired (4.4 per cent hire rate).

 That means the minority group’s hire rate is only 45 per cent of the majority group’s rate, which is significantly less than the standard set by the 80% Rule.